input-output-hk/plutus-pioneer-program/code/Week09/README.md

 > Navigate to this file in GitHub or install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension in VSCode to be able to see the diagrams.

+>This implementation is for learning purposes only and has some issues introduced for the pioneers to solve as homework.
+It's not the only way to implement an over-collateralized stablecoin, and we don't recommend using this algorithm in production.

 ## How our stablecoin works

 Depending on the stablecoin, you might see different mechanisms to (try to) maintain the peg.
 In this lecture, we’ll implement an over-collateralized algorithmic stablecoin that uses a liquidation mechanism to incentivize stability.